Making a revision timetable that actually works

 Just as an architect wouldn’t begin a project without a blueprint, you can’t just open a book randomly one day, begin reading and build a strong basis for your exams.

 Once you start getting everything out on paper or screen, you'll have a proper idea of the task ahead.
-The ideal revision timetable will be prepared enough in advance that you have a bit of balance and don’t burn yourself out.
+The ideal revision timetable will be prepared far enough in advance that you can keep a good study/life balance and don’t burn yourself out.

 So what are you waiting for?
 Let's get started on that winning revision timetable...